immers-space/immers-app/immers/README.md

 # Standalone Immers Social Networking Server

-Deploy a standalone immers server that you will integrate with your own unique Immersive Web experience.
+Deploy a standalone Immers Server that you will integrate with your own unique Immersive Web experience.

 ## Who is this guide for?